False 999 calls cost fire crews millions

 He said: "Initially they expect the fire alarm to go off when there's a fire, so when they have persistent false alarms an air of complacency comes in.

-"There is also an increased risk on the roads when we're responding under blue light conditions."'Chasing the game'
+"There is also an increased risk on the roads when we're responding under blue light conditions."

 Not all brigades in the region put a price on each call, but the Department for Communities and Local Government (DCLG) guidance itemises the average cost of responding to an incident at £1,970.